 In this section, we present several examples of how exchangeable and nested Archimedean copulas can be sampled based on the studied techniques.
 For all examples, we use three, ten, and one hundred dimensions, involving only one level of nesting, however, we note that all algorithms are applicable to sample more complex hierarchies, due to the recursive character of Algorithm 3.
 We further remark that for small dimensions, the conditional distribution method or other sampling algorithms may be faster; the reason why we investigate the three-dimensional case is to give justification for correctness of the generated random numbers.
 For this task, each dimension is subdivided into five equallyspaced bins.
 The corresponding grid partitions the three-dimensional unit cube into 125 cubes.
-For every three-dimensional example, 1,000 sets of samples, each of size 100,000, are taken and the p-value of the Kolmogorov-Smirnov test based on the 1,000 $\chi^2$ test statistics is reported.
-For each example, all bins have expected number of observations greater than or equal to ten, being a rule of thumb for the $\chi^2$ test.
-Note that plots of the approximations $\tilde{F}0$ and $\tilde{F}{0,1}$ may also serve as quality checks for detecting major flaws of numerical inversion algorithms.
-Whenever we sample an outer distribution function $F_0$ , we plot $F_0(x)$ for all $x \in P$ , and for an inner distribution function $F{0,1}$ , we check plots of $F{0,1}$ for reasonable realizations $V_0$ from the outer distribution function $F_0$ .
-The plots are presented for the nested (Ali-Mikhail-Haq,Clayton) copula.
+For every three-dimensional example, 1,000 sets of samples, each of size 100,000, are taken and the p-value of the Kolmogorov-Smirnov test based on the 1,000 χ^2 test statistics is reported.
+For each example, all bins have expected number of observations greater than or equal to ten, being a rule of thumb for the χ^2 test.
+We further report pairwise sample versions of Kendall's tau.
+Note that plots may also serve as quality checks for detecting major flaws of numerical inversion algorithms.
+Whenever we sample an exchangeable Archimedean copula with generator $\psi = \mathcal{LS}(F)$, respectively a nested Archimedean copula involving $\psi_0 = \mathcal{LS}(F_0)$ and generators of the form $\psi{0,1} = \mathcal{LS}(F{0,1})$, we plot the approximation $\tilde{F}(x)$, respectively $\tilde{F}0(x)$ and $\tilde{F}{0,1}(x)$, based on all $x \in P$.
+For plotting $F{0,1}$, reasonable realizations V_0 of F_0 are chosen.
+The plots are presented for the nested (Ali-Mikhail-Haq, Clayton) copula.
 We further report runtimes based on samples of size 100,000.